XVFI: eXtreme Video Frame Interpolation: Conclusion

 \section{Conclusion}

-In this paper, we first proposed a high-quality HFR dataset in HR, called X4K1000FPS with a wide range of motions.
-We also proposed a VFI network, called XVFI-Net, that can handle large pixel displacements due to extremely fast motion and larger resolutions.
-The XVFI-Net has an adjustable scalability for inference to cope with the input resolutions or the motion magnitudes, even if training is once over.
-Throughout the extensive experiments with X4K1000FPS, the XVFI-Net achieved state-of-the-art performance compared to the previous VFI methods. \jh{We also showed that XVFI-Net framework, designed for high-resolution VFI, is robust to the LR-LFR benchmark dataset}.
+We first proposed a high-quality HFR dataset in HR, called X4K1000FPS with a wide range of motions.
+The proposed XVFI-Net can handle large pixel displacements with an adjustable scalability for inference to cope with the input resolutions or the motion magnitudes, even if training is once over.
+The XVFI-Net showed state-of-the-art performance on HR datasets compared to the previous methods and its robustness to the LR-LFR benchmark dataset.

 Although our proposed X4K1000FPS dataset was obtained by using one single camera, such an extreme HFR 4K dataset is very valuable for the research community of VFI because such kinds of cameras are few.
 Besides, we delicately select clips as X-TRAIN/X-TEST to be publicly available by considering both occlusions and flow magnitudes for a new challenging VFI task, called the eXtreme Video Frame Interpolation (XVFI).
 We hope that this research would be a valuable milestone to extend the current VFI for more recent real-world applications with HR video.